-Recognizing that alarm systems are subject to both technological and human error, the City will allow three free false alarms per calendar year.
-After that, in an effort to encourage alarm holders to fix whatever problem is causing the false alarm, the City will charge $100 for the fourth false alarm, $200 for the fifth false alarm and $300 for the sixth and any consecutive false alarms occurring in the same calendar year.
+Recognizing that alarm systems are subject to both technological and human error, the City of Eden Prairie allows three free false alarms per calendar year.
+After that, in an effort to encourage alarm holders to fix whatever problem is causing the false alarm, the City charges $100 for the fourth false alarm, $200 for the fifth false alarm and $300 for the sixth and any consecutive false alarms occurring in the same calendar year.